 Where:

-Target Activation Megawatts for TMOR from off-line Forward Reserve Resources or Demand Response Resources that are not dispatched is the lesser of: (i) the minimum electronic Desired Dispatch Point sent to the Resource during the 30 minute period or the Resource’s Economic Minimum Limit or Minimum Reduction, whichever is greater or (ii) the Resource’s CLAIM30, or; (iii) the Resource’s Offered CLAIM30.
+Target Activation Megawatts for TMOR from off-line Forward Reserve Resources or Demand Response Resources or Demand Response Distributed Energy Resource Aggregations that are not dispatched is the lesser of: (i) the minimum electronic Desired Dispatch Point sent to the Resource during the 30 minute period or the Resource’s Economic Minimum Limit, Minimum Reduction or Minimum Deviation, whichever is greater or (ii) the Resource’s CLAIM30, or; (iii) the Resource’s Offered CLAIM30.

-Target Activation Megawatts for TMOR from on-line Forward Reserve Resources or Demand Response Resources that have been dispatched is as follows:
+Target Activation Megawatts for TMOR from on-line Forward Reserve Resources or Demand Response Resources or Demand Response Distributed Energy Resource Aggregations that have been dispatched is as follows:

 For Generator Assets, the lesser of: (i) the Resource’s Manual Response Rate times 30 minutes, (ii) the Resource’s Economic Maximum Limit minus the Resource’s initial output at activation, and (iii) the minimum electronic Desired Dispatch Point sent to the Resource during the 30 minute period minus the Resource’s initial output at activation.